joereger/SauronVisionProtocol/memory-bank/progress.md

 ## Known Issues

-As implementation has not begun, there are no technical issues yet.
-Key challenges identified include:
+Several technical challenges have been identified and addressed:

-1. **TCP/IP in Serverless**: Finding the optimal Azure service for TCP/IP socket handling in a serverless model may require creative approaches or compromise.
+1. ✅ **TCP/IP in Serverless**: Resolved by using Azure Kubernetes Service instead of serverless options for more robust TCP socket support.

-2. **Cross-Platform Consistency**: Ensuring consistent experience across macOS and Windows clients will require careful design and testing.
+2. ✅ **Cross-Platform UI Framework**: Encountered significant issues with .NET MAUI on macOS Apple Silicon - resolved by switching to Avalonia UI which offers better native support.

-3. **Protocol Extensibility**: Balancing simplicity of initial implementation with future extensibility needs.
+3. ⏳ **Protocol Extensibility**: Balancing simplicity of initial implementation with future extensibility needs.

 ## Evolution of Project Decisions

-This section will track significant project decisions and their evolution over time.
+This section tracks significant project decisions and their evolution over time.

 ### May 15, 2025 - Project Initialization